 Every effort will be made to honor each student's request for courses; however, conflicts between courses do arise.
-There is no such thing as a perfect schedule in which all students receive all of their choices.
-However, if conflicts do arise, the school counselor will contact the student and help them resolve the problem.
+When that occurs, the school counselor will contact the student and help them resolve the problem prior to the end of the school year.